jeog/SimpleOrderbook/README.md

 #### Performance Tests

 - use orderbooks of 1/100 TickRatio of varying sizes (nticks)
-- average 9 seperate runs of each test using 3 threads on i7-8700 cpu
+- average 9 separate runs of each test using 3 threads on i7-8700 cpu
 - output is TOTAL run time, NOT per order
 - some of the tests take a while (edit test/performance.cpp to change)
 ```